mlevison/APR-Markdown-Export/post/recent-readings-of-interest/index.md

 date: "2008-11-07"
 categories:
   - "software-development"
+excerpt: 'At the suggestion of a friend, from time to time I'm going to post about Recent Agile (or'
 ---

 At the suggestion of a friend, from time to time I'm going to post about Recent Agile (or related) articles that I've read and found interesting.